LXiao06/ASAP/README.md

 ## Example

+### Detecting Bout Boundaries and Syllable Segmentation

-Detecting bout boundaries or syllable segmentation from a single wav file of zebra finch recording.
+This example demonstrates how to use functions to detect **bout boundaries** and perform **syllable segmentation** on a single WAV file of a zebra finch recording.

 ``` r
 library(ASAP)